 - Using a whisk incorporate the flour and cook for 2-3 minutes until it begins to simmer.

 - Slowly drizzle in the milk continuously whisking until the mixture begins to boil and thicken being careful not to scald the bottom.

 - Once the gravy has thickened remove it from the heat and add salt and pepper.
 Set aside.

 - In a medium bowl combine flour, smoked paprika, salt, onion powder, and garlic powder.

-- In a medium saucepan over medium heat melt butter.
+- In a large saucepan over medium heat melt butter.
 Using a wooden spoon stir the flour mixture into the butter until the mixture gets thick and resembles a paste.

 - Stir in black pepper gravy and roasted corn.

 - Once everything is combined remove from heat and add the egg while rapidly stirring the mixture until it begins to pull away from the side of the saucepan.

 - Add crawfish and stir to combine.